NethServer/nethserver-cockpit/docs/docs/authorizations.md

 - an array of applications inside the `applications`

-Only listed modules will be accessible by the user, except "Dashboard" and "About" modules which are accessible by all users.
+Only listed modules will be accessible by the user, except "Dashboard", "Settings" and "About" modules which are accessible by all users.

 Role example:
 ```json